John Blackburn (educator): Return to University of Alabama

+Other organisational affilitations

 Blackburn served as president of the National Association of Student Personnel Administrators from 1973 to 1974, president of the American Association of University Administrators from 1977 to 1979 and 1985 to 1986, and as grand senior president of Alpha Sigma Phi fraternity from 1968 to 1970.

 As past general secretary of the American Association of University Administrators, Blackburn found himself more interested in effective innovation in higher education.
 After retirement, Blackburn remained active in civic affairs and recently served as the interim chairman of Challenge 21, a community development program in Tuscaloosa, Alabama.

+Recognition

 In 1995, Blackburn was honored by becoming the namesake of the Blackburn Institute, a public service education program at the University of Alabama.